pfodor/Rahul/README.md

 * We wanted: redo the tests for alphabets of 3, 10, 56 letters

 * Tests: Test1 (Strings of length 25), Test2 (strings of length 26-50)

+* Positive are the samples that are not in the forbidden category.

+* Negative are the samples that are in the forbidden category.